 The person who is working in this role is the overall maintainer of the product.
 A Scrum team basically has a single PO, who is responsible for handling business needs, requirements, and customer expectations.
-It determines as well as finalises features, established the roadmap, and prioritises tasks and backlogs.
+It determines as well as finalizes features, established the roadmap, and prioritizes tasks and backlogs.

 This role player works as a facilitator for Scrum in his team.
 As an intermediary, he/she provides proper guidelines to the product owner and team and brings the best practices.
 Essentially, Scrum Master carefully optimizes the distribution stream’s transparency.
-It established suitable resources for sprint planning, retrospective and review.
+It established suitable resources for sprint planning, retrospectives,s and reviews.

 What Is a Scrum Master?

 Although, we have already mentioned the Scrum Master, here are a few more details on this role that may help you know the significance of this role.
 The Scrum Master holds the responsibility to ensure that the processes and operations in the project are running in an Agile way.
 Also, he is responsible to ensure every process is going on smoothly.
 Here are a few more tasks that he does:

 - Eliminating the issues that are faced by the Scrum Team

 - Developing an effective environment for the team

 - Addressing the responsibilities of team members and managing the team dynamics